kpkaranpatil600/kpkaranpatil600/README.md

 &ensp; &ensp;  Welcome to my portfolio.
 I'm a Business Intelligence/Data Engineering enthusiast who is passionate about digging raw data and turning it into meaningful data.
 Always been intrigued by visualizing how novel real-world problems can be solved just by critical thinking and innovation, nothing matters more than just acting at the right time.
 #### 🔭 I’m currently looking for Full-time opportunities.
-Please reach out to me if you're hiring, have any questions
+Please reach out to me if you're hiring, have any questions.
-####  👯 I’m looking to collaborate on Business Intelligence, Data Analyst, Data Engineer, Data Warehouse, Business Analyst, Data Science
+####  👯 I’m looking to collaborate on Business Intelligence, Data Analyst, Data Engineer, Data Warehouse, Business Analyst and Data Science.
 #

 <img align='right' src='https://github.com/kpkaranpatil600/kpkaranpatil600/blob/main/data.gif' width='50"'>

 #### 🧑‍💻 Business Intelligence Analyst Intern @ Point32Health

-Point32Health - Harvard Pilgrim Health Care and Tufts Health Plan
+ [Point32Health - "Harvard Pilgrim Health Care and Tufts Health Plan"]

-#### 👨‍🎓 Master's Degree @ Northeastern University
+#### 👨‍🎓 Master of Science "Information Systems" @ Northeastern University
-Information Systems - Business Intelligence and Analytics
+ [Specialization in Business Intelligence and Analytics]

 #### 👥 RSO Supervisor @ Northeastern University